sarahc-dev/CV/README.md

 - Provided quality checking on the recovery of funds owed to debtors in insolvency and bankruptcy on behalf of a Government agency.
 - Seconded as a process analyst and responsible for designing process maps and drafting procedure documentation.
 - Analysed existing systems and processes to identify how this could be scaled up.
 Identified common patterns amongst third party businesses developed procedures to merge manual processes and automation in order to meet business objectives.
-- Analysed data on defects and produced RCA reporting.
+- Reviewed data on defects and produced RCA reporting.
 - Conducted User Acceptance Testing (UAT) on a new case management system.

 #### Momenta/Big 4 Consultancy Firm - London, Uk (August 2018 - March 2019)